YottaDB/YDBDoc/ProgGuide/commands.rst

 * The optional numeric expression specifies a time in seconds at most, for which the command waits for input to be terminated.
 When a timeout is specified, if the input has been terminated before the timeout expires, $TEST is set to 1 (true), otherwise, $TEST is set to 0 (false).
 When a READ times out, the target variable takes the value of the string received before the timeout.
 * To provide a concise means of issuing prompts, YottaDB sends string literal and format control character (!,?intexpr,#) arguments of a READ to the current device as if they were arguments of a WRITE.
 * An indirection operator and an expression atom evaluating to a list of one or more READ arguments form a legal argument for a READ.
 * In UTF-8 mode, the READ command uses the character set value specified on the device OPEN as the character encoding of the input device.
 If character set "M" or "UTF-8" is specified, the data is read with no transformation.
 If character set is "UTF-16", "UTF-16LE", or "UTF-16BE", the data is read with the specified encoding and transformed to UTF-8.
 If the READ command encounters an illegal character or a character outside the selected representation, it generates a run-time error.
-The READ command recognizes all Unicode line terminators for non-FIXED devices.
+The READ command recognizes all Unicode® line terminators for non-FIXED devices.

 For more information on READ, devices, input, output and format control characters, refer to `Chapter 9: “Input/Output Processing” <https://docs.yottadb.com/ProgrammersGuide/ioproc.html>`_.